January 2026.

 Dearest readers,

-With this in mind, I would like to congratulate our contributors on this incredible accomplishment.
-Each and every piece in this issue is the result of intensive study, research, and dedication, and it was a pleasure to work with you and learn from your scholarship.
-I would also like to thank our editorial team, to whose time and talent to this project is indebted, and Noah for his vision.
-Your dedication and enthusiasm lit our way through challenging times.
-Finally, I would like to thank our faculty advisors, Kevin and Elena Corrigan, and Emory’s Institute for Liberal Arts, without whose support this undertaking would not have been possible.
+I would like to thank everyone who made our second issue possible.
+Congratulations are in order for each and every writer featured: I hope you relish the satisfaction that only a published work can bring.
+I am also deeply grateful for the hard work of our editorial team and the support of our president, Noah.
+Finally, I would like to thank our faculty advisors, Kevin and Elena Corrigan, and Emory’s Institute for Liberal Arts, without whose support this publication could not continue.
 Your generosity has truly made all the difference, and we look forward to many seasons of continued partnership.
-Now more than ever, I am more assured that our mission is essential to bridging student excellence and the challenges of the outside world, and I am excited for the future of Suddenly.
+Now more than ever, I am assured that our mission is essential to bridging student excellence and the challenges of the outside world, and I am excited for the future of Suddenly.

 Elena Vallis